30 Years Experience Representing Clients Like You

 New York law provides that a person can sign a Health Care Proxy and appoint another person to make health care decisions in the event they become unable to make decisions for themself.
-New York Estate Lawyers are familiar with Article 29-C of the New York Public Health Law ("PHL") which contains the provisions regarding Health Care Proxies.
+New York City health care proxy lawyers are familiar with Article 29-C of the New York Public Health Law ("PHL") which contains the provisions regarding Health Care Proxies.
 This statute is entitled "Health Care Agents and Proxies" and begins with Section 2980 of the PHL.

 Your agent can be given the broad ability to make most any health care decision for you or you can limit the agent’s authority by specifying the types of decisions you would like the agent to make on your behalf.
 Section 2982 of the PHL provides that when an agent is making decisions the agent must act in accordance with the principal's wishes which includes their moral and religious beliefs or, if not known, in accordance with their best interests.

 The New York statute provides specific guidelines regarding health care proxies.
 It is essential that a person prepare and sign a Health Care Proxy in accordance with the statutory guidelines.
 It is also essential that a person select a health care agent who will implement the care decisions in accordance with a person's desires.

 In the event a person becomes incapacitated and has not signed a Health Care Proxy, it may be necessary to have the Court appoint a Guardian to make these decisions.
-As a New York Guardianship Lawyer, I explain to clients that Guardianship proceedings in New York require a formal hearing in Court.
+As a health care proxy lawyer in New York City, I explain to clients that Guardianship proceedings in New York require a formal hearing in Court.
 The Court appointed Guardian, even if a family member, may not be as familiar with a person's health care desires as would someone appointed in a Health Care Proxy.